 24/07/02, UEFA Champions League first qualifying round second leg

-The craved victory arrived a week later in the return leg against the Tiraspol team, although it was bittersweet.
-Having scored three times in 20 minutes either side of the break, Zhenis were well-placed to reach the next stage only to concede twice before the hour, strikes that consigned them to an away-goals defeat.
-"We had a three-goal lead but still made way for Sheriff," the then Zhenis keeper David Loria recalled.
+The craved victory arrived a week later in the return leg against the Moldovan team, although it was bittersweet.
+Having scored three times in 20 minutes either side of the break, Zhenis were well-placed to win the tie only to concede twice before the hour, strikes that consigned them to an away-goals defeat.
+"We had a three-goal lead but still lost out to Sheriff," then-Zhenis keeper David Loria recalled.
 "We were gutted as we reckoned we could get further."